The Gospel in a Nutshell

 - Jesus told his disciples to bring the gospel to ALL nations.
 They needed the gospel, not their own or any other religion.

 - Later on, after Jesus went back to heaven, ritualistic 'religious' practices were discouraged in the

 early church, apart from baptism and the Lord's Supper (communion) - and there was very little that was ritualistic or 'magical' about these at the beginning.
 Only converts were baptised (not babies) and communion was a bit more like a meal at which thanksgiving was given and the Lord remembered using bread to represent his body and wine to represent his blood.
 None of this took place in church buildings.
 If you were transported back to New Testament times, you might mistake it for a family get together at a home or public hired hall.
 Paul rebuked the Christians at Galatia for being sucked back into Old Testament -type rituals:

 Galatians 4:8 ff Formerly, when you did not know God, you were slaves to those who by nature are not gods.
 But now that you know God--or rather are known by God-- how is it that you are turning back to those weak and miserable principles?
 Do you wish to be enslaved by them all over again?
 You are observing special days and months and seasons and years!
 I fear for you, that somehow I have wasted my efforts on you.

 What About Good Works?

 Many will be happy to know that religion isn't the answer.
-It's now trendy to be disillusioned with formal religion - or any kind of religion!
+It's now trendy to be "spiritual" but disillusioned with formal religion - or any kind of religion!
 Why not just live a good life and do no harm to anyone?